pockanoodles/pockanoodles/README.md

 ## Currently

-Working on gathering data w/ Maho.
-Open to engineering roles focused on LLM infrastructure and developer tooling.
+Model training/Bandit research with Mahoraga.
+Open to any roles.
 Always in need of credits and food.

 soenokaito1@gmail.com